STELLAR: A 24-week study of adults with PAH (WHO Group 1, FC II or III) on background therapya

-Patients with PAH (WHO Group 1 FC II or III) Randomized to One of Two Treatments: Placebo + Stable Background Therapy or WINREVAIR (Starting Dose: 0.3 mg/kg) + Stable Background Therapy
+Patients with PAH (WHO Group 1 FC II or III) Randomized to One of Two Treatments: WINREVAIR + Background PAH Therapy (n=163) or Placebo + Background PAH Therapy (n=160)

-• Proportion of patients who improve from baseline by at least 1 WHO FC at week 24
+• Proportion of patients who improved WHO FC

-• Time to death from any cause or PAH clinical worsening event (TTDCW)
+• Time to death or the first occurrence of a PAH clinical worsening event (TTDCW)ᵇ

 Selected baseline characteristics